LaraHack/linkflows_model/README.md

 3) Have a workflow definition: execution is possible with/without its definition

+Some ideas:
-Workflow definition
+* Workflow definition
-* another node in the network, decouple from actual activities that are there
-* formally defined, automatically induce the rest; search for what has just happened
+..* another node in the network, decouple from actual activities that are there ..* formally defined, automatically induce the rest; search for what has just happened

-Focus on actions that actors perform on a paper, I am not looking at the current set of actions that have already taken place Past and future in a decentralized manner
+* Focus on actions that actors perform on a paper, not at the current set of actions that have already taken place
+* Past and future in a decentralized manner
-Use PROV; the entity can be anything; nodes in the network to be digital ?!
+* Use [PROV-O](https://www.w3.org/TR/prov-o/); the entity can be anything; do the nodes in the network need to only be digital ?!
-Include computational workflows as well
+* Include computational workflows as well
-Which things changed, which review had the biggest impact?
+* Which things changed, which review had the biggest impact?

+Ontologies in Turtle:
+* define prefixes
+* declare classes and properties
+* declare domains and ranges
-Ontologies in Turtle: define prefixes, declare classes and properties, domains and ranges, subclasses and subproperties, what you can say about properties
+* declare subclasses and subproperties
+* extra: what you can say about properties